cs-fullstack-2020-fall/200915-auth-crud-lecture-autumn-ragland/README.md

 });
 ```
 - Run the application and attempt to register a new user and login

 ### Code Together
 #### Database
 - Create a BandModel class with properties id, name, yearFormed, and number of members
 - Add validation and custom error messages
     - name should be required
     - year formed should be between 1960 and 2020
     - number of members should be under 15
-- Add the BandModel to a db set called Bands in a BandsDbContext class that extends the DbContext class
+- Add the BandModel as a db set called Bands in the application db context
-- Add an additional connection string called BandsDbConnectionString pointing to a db file called bands
-- Add the BandsDbContext to services including the appropriate connection string
 - Make an apply migrations

 #### Controller
 - Create a new Controller called BandController
-- Pull in a reference to the BandsDbContext
+- Pull in a reference to the ApplicationDbContext
 - Create an endpoint that displays all bands
 - Create an endpoint that displays a band's details
 - Create a protected endpoint that displays a form to add a band